Canso Credit Income Fund (TSE:PBY.UN) Declares Monthly Dividend of $0.04

-Canso Credit Income Fund (TSE:PBY.UN) announced a monthly dividend on Thursday, October 28th, TickerTech reports.
-Shareholders of record on Monday, November 15th will be paid a dividend of 0.0417 per share on Monday, November 15th.
+Canso Credit Income Fund (TSE:PBY.UN) declared a monthly dividend on Thursday, October 28th, TickerTech reports.
+Investors of record on Monday, November 15th will be paid a dividend of 0.0417 per share on Monday, November 15th.
 This represents a $0.50 annualized dividend and a yield of 3.41%.
 The ex-dividend date of this dividend is Thursday, October 28th.

 Receive News & Ratings for Canso Credit Income Fund Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Canso Credit Income Fund and related companies with MarketBeat.com's FREE daily email newsletter.